"I thought this was a home. It was a superstition. What is a home without a child?"

 In September 1908, Clemens's daughter Clara returned from a European singing tour.
 Clara was evidently not impressed with her father's "club" for young girls.
 Shortly after her return home, the name of the Redding home was changed to "Stormfield."
 Biographer John Cooley has observed that soon after Clara Clemens returned, the household stopped saving letters received from the "angel-fish."
 Clara Clemens objected to her father's relationship, however innocent, with teenage girls.

-The Clemens home in Redding, Connecticut was known as "Innocence at Home" in honor of the angelfish.
+home in Redding, Connecticut was known as "Innocence at Home" in honor

 It was later renamed "Stormfield."